ashsass/random-password-generator/README.md

 - Restyle the input box and the checkboxes
 - Change the color of the button and the mouse on hover
 - Light mode, dark mode
-- Restyle the copy button
+- Restyle the copy button (have it flash copied when clicked)

 ## Post Project Thoughts